Abraham—Lot—The Passovers and Throughs

 "Abram the Hebrew"?
 What is that about?
 Why is he, all of a sudden, identified as "the Hebrew"?
 A little word study will help understand this better.

-Abraham raises up his own armed and trained servants of his own house, along with a couple of covenant landlords with whom he was in covenant with, to go after them.
+Abraham raises up his own armed and trained servants of his own house, along with a couple of covenant landlords, to go after them.
 They were victorious and brought back all the goods that had been stolen from Sodom and Gomorrah, along with Lot, his goods, women, and all the people.

 And he blessed him, and said, Blessed be Abram of the most high God, possessor of heaven and earth: And blessed be the most high God, which hath delivered thine enemies into thy hand